GrapesJS/grapesjs/docs/modules/Traits.md

 ## Define new Trait type

-Generally, for most of the cases default types are enough, but sometimes you might need something more.
+Generally, for most of the cases, default types are enough, but sometimes you might need something more.
-In that case you can define a totally new type of trait and bind any kind of element to it.
+In that case, you can define a totally new type of trait and bind any kind of element to it.

 ### Create element

-Let's update the default `link` Component with a new kind of trat.
+Let's update the default `link` Component with a new kind of trait.
 This is the default situation of traits for a simple link.

 <img :src="$withBase('/default-link-comp.jpg')">